 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-A member of the SLT should be approached and/or advice sought from LA Family Services or Prevent.
-A referral should be made to LA Family Services directly, if appropriate (see 'Referral' above).
+A member of the SLT should be approached and/or advice sought from local authority children's social care.
+A referral should be made to local authority children's social care directly, directly, if appropriate (see 'Referral' above).
 The DSL should be informed as soon as practically possible after the referral has been made.

 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or LA Family Services.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of becoming involved with or supporting terrorism, or the local authority children's social care team.

 The DfE also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
 Staff can also email counter.extremism@education.gov.uk.
 Note that this is not for use in emergency situations.